Macronutrients explained

 The FoodCraft database references the nutritional values of over 1,900 ingredients per 100g, allowing you to easily compare the calorie density of your favorite foods.

-For a sedentary person, a classic distribution of 30% protein, 40% carbs, and 30% fats is a good starting point.
+For a sedentary person, a classic breakdown of 30% protein, 40% carbohydrates, and 30% fats is a good starting point.
 Endurance athletes (running, cycling) will need more carbs, typically 50-60% of their total calories.

-Those practicing bodybuilding or strength sports will prioritize a higher protein intake (1.6 to 2.2 g per kg of body weight) while maintaining enough carbs to fuel training sessions.
+Bodybuilders or strength sports practitioners will prioritize a higher protein intake (1.6 to 2.2 g per kg of body weight) while maintaining enough carbs to fuel training sessions.

-These ratios aren't fixed: they should evolve with your goals (weight loss, maintenance, muscle gain) and your activity level.
-The important thing is to find a balance you can maintain over the long term.
+These ratios are not fixed: they should evolve with your goals (weight loss, maintenance, muscle gain) and your activity level.
+The important thing is to find a balance you can maintain long-term.

 FoodCraft Tip